elcicd/el-CICD-docs/operating-manual.md

 ### Enabled Test Environments

 Dev, Pre-prod, and Prod are required by every Project hosted by el-CICD, but Test environments are purely optional.
 Projects are expected to declare the Test environments they require.
 SDLC environments will be created for them when onboarding based on the required environments and optional Test environments.
 Once declared, they cannot be skipped.
-A [Hotfix](#hotfix), if enabled, is the one exception to this rule.

 ### Sandbox Environments

 The number sandbox environments needed by the Project.
-Sandbox environments are areas where developers can deploy builds for their own testing purposes.
+Sandbox environments are areas where developers can manually deploy builds for their own testing purposes.
 Images cannot be promoted out of a Sandbox environment.

+### Allow Hotfixes

+If hotfixes are allowed, el-CICD will create a Hotfix environment for the Project during onboarding.
+The Hotfix environment is a special build environment intended as a means for users to quickly patch issues for applications currently deployed in production, and should not be used as a means of skipping the Test environments.
+See [The Hotfix Process](#the-hotfix-process) for more information.

 ### ResourceQuotas